On this page, this is the help you will find:

 Answered below are some of the regular questions we get asked about paying for care home fees.

-Your ability to pay for care will be determined through a means test called a Care Needs Assessment.
+Your ability to pay for UK care will be determined through a means test called a Care Needs Assessment.
 You can read more about that here.

 Here is a useful short video that also explains more about what a care needs assessment is and how it works.